turtleDev/scramblejs/README.md

 by default, by `&nbsp;`.

 ### `Grinder#setText(text:string, align:function)`
-Set the internal buffer to `text`. `align` function is used to align the contents of the text within the buffer (in case the buffer is larger than the text.
-Be default, the text is left aligned, but you can also have it right, or center aligned
+Set the internal buffer to `text`. `align` function is used to align the contents of the text within the buffer (in case the buffer is larger than the text).
+Be default, the text is left aligned, but you can also have it right, or center aligned.

 ```js
 Scramble.select('h1')